What is a Repair Café?

 Practical skills are passed on.
 Things are being used for longer and don’t have to be thrown away.
 This reduces the volume of raw materials and energy needed to make new products.
 It cuts CO2 emissions because manufacturing new products and recycling old ones causes CO2 to be released.

-The Golden Valley Repair Café is slightly unusual in that to provide an accessible service to the population of the Golden Valley we run quarterly Repair Cafés between 10.00am and 12.30pm; normally; on the first Saturday of each month, in three different locations:
+The Golden Valley Repair Café is slightly unusual in that to provide an accessible service to the population of the Golden Valley we run quarterly Repair Cafés between 10.00am and 12.30pm, normally on the first Saturday of each month, in three different locations:

 KINGSTONE, where we meet in St Michael and All Angels church in January, April, July and October.